 What is a segment?

 Unlike a traditional subscriber list, segments are defined by a set of conditions.
 For example, a segment could include everyone who's ever purchased, visited your website last week, or opened a specific email.
-Segments are typically used in three ways:
+Segments are dynamic and will grow and shrink based on customer behavior.
+They are typically used in three ways:

 - To send targeted campaigns